The Elizabeth Foundation's local offer

 1. What does your service do?

 The Elizabeth Foundation provides comprehensive educational and support services for deaf babies and preschool children and their families.
 We support the development of listening and spoken language skills for deaf children and provide parents/families with information, support and guidance.
 We have specialist baby, toddler and pre-school nurseries that provide comprehensive parent support as well.
 In addition, families can enrol on our National Home Learning Programme or attend our Specialist Speech and Language Therapy Service.
-We also provide a monthly ‘Listen’ support group for children with one-sided hearing loss or chronic glue ear and a Residential Summer Programme for families to attend for one-week in August.
+We also provide a monthly ‘Listen’ support group for children with one-sided deafness or chronic glue ear and a Residential Summer Programme for families to attend for one-week in August.

 2. Where is it located and what areas does it cover?